-People with SAD start to get symptoms, like difficulty in waking up and eating more starchy foods, in September.
-These symptoms become worse as the hours of daylight get shorter.
-The most severe symptoms such as not wanting to see family and friends and depression tend to occur between November and January.
+People with SAD start to develop symptoms, like difficulty in waking up and eating more starchy foods, in September.
+These symptoms become worse as the hours of daylight become shorter.
+The most severe symptoms, such as not wanting to see family and friends and depression, tend to occur between November and January.

 SAD can markedly impair quality of life in winter.
 Symptoms tend to improve and go fairly quickly in the spring, over a week or so.
 Some people develop great bursts of energy and creativity in the spring.
 In a small number of cases, as spring arrives the mood changes from depression into an abnormally high and elated mood (mania or hypomania).

 Some people who work in buildings without windows may have SAD symptoms throughout the year.
 On the other hand, if you have SAD whilst living in the UK, the symptoms may not occur if you move to a country nearer the equator, such as southern Spain.

 In the winter many people feel more tired, sleep more, put on some weight, and feel a little low.
 However, they do not develop the full features of depression to be classed as having SAD.

 When symptoms develop in the winter, they are similar to those that occur in the non-seasonal ordinary type of depression.
 The following is a list of common symptoms of depression.
 You may not have them all; however, several usually develop:

 - Persistent sadness or low mood.
 This may be with or without weepiness.